keltia/fetiche-rs/docs/BUILD.md

 You will need to have a stable channel Rust compiler and ecosystem (`cargo`, etc.).
 See the [main site](https://www.rust-lang.org/tools/install) for instructions.
-Various Linux distributions have Rust in their packages but most of them have rather old ones (i.e. Debian) so I'd recommend installed [rustup] first and use it to fetch and install the toolchains (see above).
+Various Linux distributions have Rust in their packages, but most of them have rather old ones (i.e. Debian), so I'd recommend installed [rustup] first and use it to fetch and install the toolchains (see above).

 On macOS, `rustup` is available through [Homebrew] and this is the way I'd recommend to use: